Albanese may return to campaign trail, Minns heads to bellweather

 It comes as Premier Dominic Perrottet on Thursday plans to bounce through several electorates he needs to shore up ahead of Saturday.

-“This election is going to be close,” Mr Minns told reporters on Wednesday.
+“This election is going to be close,” Mr Minns said on Wednesday.

 “We’ve thought that from the very beginning, it will come down to the wire.”